YashHalwai/JobApplicationForm/README.md

 Job Application Form Website (Responsive)

 Using HTML5 || CSS3

 Responsive Website

-Simple Application form can be open in any devices will be look properly.
+Simple Application form can be open in any devices will be working properly.

 Link to preview: https://yashhalwai.github.io/JobApplicationForm/